aykut-bozkurt/SIMDBenchmark/README.md

 ### How to Build
 Pick a Release profile and build ***Google_benchmarks_run*** target after cmake project is loaded.
 Unless you select Release build, benchmark results are far from reality.

+### Which Instruction Set Will Be Used?
+While loading cmake project source file, instruction set will be detected automataically based on your architecture.
+It will choose the fastest available instruction set on your hardware.
+AVX, SSE2 or loop if none supported